djibe/Android-tutorials/README.md

 ## Sony Xperia Tablet Z LTE/Pollux or Wi-Fi/Pollux_windy

-You can upgrade your Sony Xperia Tablet Z LTE/Pollux or WiFi/Pollux_windy from any version to Android 9 Pie / LineageOS 16.
+You can upgrade your Sony Xperia Tablet Z LTE/Pollux or WiFi/Pollux_windy from any version to Android 9 Pie / LineageOS 16 (or even Android 13).

-Tutorial is here (57.000+ views): <https://forum.xda-developers.com/xperia-tablet-z/help/guide-tutorial-sony-xperia-tablet-z-lte-t3392831>
+Tutorial is here (62.000+ views): <https://forum.xda-developers.com/xperia-tablet-z/help/guide-tutorial-sony-xperia-tablet-z-lte-t3392831>

 What you will learn: